juniormayhe/k8s-pod-shutdown/readme.md

 ﻿
-# Kubernetes pod sthudown evaluation
+# Kubernetes pod shutdown evaluation
 What happens with a netcore application when Kubernetes sends a signal to terminate the pod?

 ## Run the image with Visual Studio